-Standards of professional behaviour that will be deemed unacceptable while registered as a student in the Medical Radiation Sciences Program are acts of academic dishonesty such as plagiarism, impersonation, misrepresentation, theft and cheating.
-Behaviours, which are found to be in contravention of the standards of professional behaviour, will be grounds for the requirement of remedial work, denial of promotion, or dismissal from the Program.
+Unprofessional behaviour that will be deemed unacceptable while registered as a student in the Medical Radiation Sciences Program are acts of academic dishonesty such as plagiarism, impersonation, misrepresentation, theft, and cheating.
+These behaviours are in contravention of the standards of professional behaviour and will be grounds for the requirement of remedial work, denial of promotion, or dismissal from the Program.